Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

-\begin{itemize}[leftmargin=*] \item \textbf{Automatic Selection} (\textsc{auto}) We further prompt the LLM with ``\textit{What kind of information do you need?}'' and select one specialized LM based on its response $\boldsymbol{r}_{\boldsymbol{q}}$.
-Concretely, we identify which LM description $\{\boldsymbol{s}_1,\cdots,\boldsymbol{s}_n\}$ is most relevant to $\boldsymbol{r}_{\boldsymbol{q}}$ with the relevance filter (\Sref{subsec:knowledge_filters}) and activate the corresponding LM to generate multiple knowledge documents, then select one with the highest factuality score based on the factuality filter (\Sref{subsec:knowledge_filters}) to obtain $\boldsymbol{d}$. \item \textbf{Explicit Selection} (\textsc{exp}) Alternatively, we ask the LLM to directly select one specialized LM by prompting with ``$\textit{Choose an information source from the following: } \boldsymbol{s}_1, \ldots, \boldsymbol{s}_n$''.
-If the LLM responds with $\boldsymbol{s}_i$, we activate the corresponding specialized LM $\boldsymbol{c}_i$ to generate multiple knowledge documents and select one with the factuality filter (\Sref{subsec:knowledge_filters}) to obtain $\boldsymbol{d}$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Automatic Selection} (\textsc{auto}) We further prompt the LLM with ``\textit{What kind of information do you need?}'' and select one knowledge card based on its response $\boldsymbol{r}_{\boldsymbol{q}}$.
+Concretely, we identify which LM description $\{\boldsymbol{s}_1,\cdots,\boldsymbol{s}_n\}$ is most relevant to $\boldsymbol{r}_{\boldsymbol{q}}$ with the relevance selector (\Sref{subsec:knowledge_selectors}) and activate the corresponding LM to generate multiple knowledge documents, then select one with the highest factuality score based on the factuality selector (\Sref{subsec:knowledge_selectors}) to obtain $\boldsymbol{d}$. \item \textbf{Explicit Selection} (\textsc{exp}) Alternatively, we ask the LLM to directly select one knowledge card by prompting with ``$\textit{Choose an information source from the following: } \boldsymbol{s}_1, \ldots, \boldsymbol{s}_n$''.
+If the LLM responds with $\boldsymbol{s}_i$, we activate the corresponding knowledge card $\boldsymbol{c}_i$ to generate multiple knowledge documents and select one with the factuality selector (\Sref{subsec:knowledge_selectors}) to obtain $\boldsymbol{d}$. \end{itemize}

 Upon obtaining the document, we append ``$\textit{Knowledge: } \boldsymbol{d}$'' to the LLM context.
 We then iteratively ask ``\textit{Do you need more information?
 (Yes or No)}'' again, repeat the above process, until the LLM answers ``\textit{No}'' and generates a knowledge-informed response.
 We expect \emph{top-down} to perform better when external knowledge is not always necessary.
-In this way, the top-down approach enables LLMs to take charge in identifying their inherent knowledge limitations and seeking help from external specialized LMs proactively.
+In this way, the top-down approach enables LLMs to take charge in identifying their inherent knowledge limitations and seeking help from external knowledge cards proactively.
 We provide prompt examples in Tables \ref{tab:prompt_top_down_auto} and \ref{tab:prompt_top_down_exp} in the Appendix.